oracle-samples/oci-data-science-ai-samples/distributed_training/tensorflow.md

 ### Setup Sample Code

-Use the following training Tensorflow scripts for MultiWorkerMirroredStrategy.
+Use the following training Tensorflow scripts for `MultiWorkerMirroredStrategy`.

 Saved the following script as `mnist.py`: